MitocGroup/deep-microservices-todomvc/README.md

 To learn more about `DEEP CLI` and `DEEP Framework`, please follow the link [What is DEEP Framework?](https://github.com/MitocGroup/deep-framework/blob/master/README.md#what-is-deep-framework-)

-### Windows configuration
-  1. Before starting you should have installed and configured correctly node and npm (versions more than 0.12 are supported).
-  2. Before starting you should install [Git Bash](http://git-scm.com/).
-> It launches a full featured console window running Bash, so you can use Git as well as a set of common command line tools or Unix programs.
-> Starting with Git version 2, Git Bash will by default launch in MinTTY, a terminal emulator which comes with MSYS2, making it easily usable even for users not accustomed to a console experience.

-  3. All commands should be run from MinTTY.
-  4. Optionally: you need to have the AWS CLI installed and configured to your [AWS account](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) otherwise you will get first deepify run failed and then you should enter credentials manually.

 ### Running Microservices in Development